Online scamming operations: stopping new forms of trafficking in Cambodia

 “Going out from the compound was like seeing the light at the end of the tunnel – it was the best thing that happened to me,” said Ali.

-We’ll continue responding to this emerging crime in 2023.
+We’ll continue responding to this emerging crime.